SoumyaMehta/Food-Ordering-Application/README.md

     }
 ```

-# How to execute the unit tests
+# Executing the units tests

  `gradle clean test --no-daemon` will execute the unit tests.